just-ai/jaicf-kotlin/channels/viber/README.md

 }
 ```

-You can also set a style for inline buttons locally using inlineButtonsDefaultStyle in ViberReactions.
+Inline buttons default style can be set using inlineButtonsDefaultStyle in ViberReactions.

-_For more example you can learn [the example scenario](https://github.com/just-ai/jaicf-kotlin/blob/master/examples/viber-example/src/main/kotlin/com/justai/jaicf/examples/viber/ViberTestScenario.kt)_
+_For more example you can learn [the example scenario](https://github.com/just-ai/jaicf-kotlin/blob/master/examples/viber-example/src/main/kotlin/com/justai/jaicf/examples/viber/ViberTestScenario.kt)._